Principal Investigator and Director

 Lenia (Eleni) Margariti is a Postdoctoral Researcher in TORUS project, based at Open Lab, Newcastle University, UK.
 Her focus is on Human-Building-Interaction research, Design research and Mixed-methods research in the context of wellbeing in the built environment.
 Her past works include designing & deploying awareness technologies for climatic data in smart buildings, exploring the experiences of the building occupants utilizing embedded and wearable sensors, and co-design activities with a focus on workplace wellbeing and data use in the built environment.

-Shuhao (Duke) Dong
+Dr Shuhao (Duke) Dong

-Shuhao (Duke) Dong
+Dr Shuhao (Duke) Dong

 Duke Dong is a Research Associate in Wearable Technologies for Digital Health.
 In his PhD at the University of Leeds he mainly focused on hand-held haptic devices for upper limb rehabilitation after stroke.
 His research interests include haptic feedback, embedded system design and movement analysis based on kinematic data.
 His current work designs a wearable sensor to collect mobility-related features for Parkinson’s patients